jvdroit/SOCMINT/README.md

 Make sure notes are detailed before proceeding, otherwise it will likely end up getting re-created.

+Create a folder in the program directory named "Images"

 Store the cover image intended for the report in the ./Images folder.

 python3 -n <Target_Name> -i <Cover_image.png>